tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/document-data/documenting-new-data.md

 ---
 title: "Document New Data"
 description: "If your project contains data that has been newly created, learn how to include a documentation of that data in your project."
-keywords: "document, data, readme, raw, database, description"
+keywords: "document, data, readme, raw, database, description, documentation, dataset, collection, preprocessing, data mangement"
 weight: 1
 date: 2020-11-11T22:02:51+05:30
 draft: false